Everything you need to know about digital signatures

 What is a simple electronic signature?

-The simple electronic signature (EES) is the most basic form of electronic signature.
+The simple electronic signature (SES) is the most basic form of electronic signature.
 It enables documents to be signed quickly and easily.
-The EES ensures the integrity of the document, but offers only limited legal validity and traceability.
+The SES ensures the integrity of the document, but offers only limited legal validity and traceability.
 It is particularly suitable for documents with a low liability risk and without legal formal requirements, such as internal or informal external documents.

-For which use cases do we need the EES?
+For which use cases do we need the SES?

 - Internal documents: employee assessments, internal reports or project documents.